-Exams: There will be one in-class midterm exam on Monday, April 22.
-There will be a final exam given during the final exam week.
-The final exam times and locations are listed on MyUW.
+Exams: There will be one in-class midterm exam on Wednesday, April 23.
+There will be a final exam given during finals week.
+Date, time and location are on MyUW.

 Exams are cumulative: you may be asked to solve problems using any techniques discussed up to that point.